themalagasywizard/apeiron-oss/docs/VEO2_INTEGRATION.md

 # VEO 2 Video Generation Integration - Production Ready

-This document describes the complete integration of Google's VEO 2 video generation API into the T3 Chat application.
+This document describes the complete integration of Google's VEO 2 video generation API into the Apeiron Chat application.
 This is a **production-ready implementation** that makes real API calls to Google's VEO 2 service.

 ## Overview